zeus911/MyJobs/doc/source/job_posting.rst

 .. note::

     Pardon for the often vague terminology It is my understanding that such phrasing is yet to be finalized, hence it's usage.
-T

     The purpose of this document is to catalog the functionality made available by the postajob application.
 As such, no attempt is made to